(Translated by R. Scott Smith)

 There is also a living Sisyphus here in full view of us all, 995

-the man who strives to win the fasces and menacing axes of power
+the man who strives to win the fasces and menacing

 by vote of the people but always returns beaten and full of gloom.